Introduction: An Idea for El Salvador

 Quality and Durability

-These eco-friendly bags are not just a makeshift solution; they are a quality product.
+These eco-friendly bags are not just a makeshift solution but a quality product.
 Tests have shown that these bags can withstand weights of up to [insert weight], making them a viable alternative to traditional plastic bags.
 Moreover, they are biodegradable, breaking down naturally within [insert time frame], thus leaving no trace in the environment.

 Economic Benefits